tangrams/blocks/README.md

 #### [geometry-dynamic-width](http://tangrams.github.io/blocks/#geometry-dynamic-width) <a href="https://github.com/tangrams/blocks/blob/gh-pages/geometry/dynamic-width.yaml" target="_blank"><i class="fa fa-github" aria-hidden="true"></i></a>

+Change the width of a line acording to the altitud

 To import this block add the following url to your `import` list: